by H. Slack | Magazine article – Jan 2015

-Christians often asked the question; should I tithe?
+Christians often asked the question; am I, a New Testament believer, required to tithe?
 The answer is NO!
 Reason?
 We can see no basis in the Bible for the prevailing view and teaching on tithing as presented in Churches today.
 Many things changed with the coming of Jesus Christ.
 One main thing being the laying of the foundations of the ‘Church’ and the choosing and training of apostles/builders to begin its building.
 Another is that Jesus insisted that mere outward adherence be replaced with inward transformation.
 While under the Old Covenant tithing was required we can find no such requirement for the New Testament Church.

 Giving not Tithing